j-yarbrough/j-yarbrough.github.io/readme.md

 - @label: Label for the input
 - @error: error for the input
-- name: name for the input, will also serve as ID
+- @name: name for the input, will also serve as ID

 Optional input attributes that can be passed through: